• Skip to primary navigation

 Instructions

-• Cover the dough and let it rest for 15 minutes.
-After 15 minutes, knead the dough one time and roll it
+• Cover the dough and let it rest for 30 to 40 minutes.

 • Using a 1-inch diameter circular object, cut a half moon shape from one edge.
 Keep that aside to be used later.
 Once you get the half moon shape, it will be easy shaping the cashew like biscuits.
 Keep shaping as many as you can and set them aside to be fried in batches.
 Gather rest of the dough and the discarded shape.
 Knead and roll again.
 Continue making as many shapes as you can.

-• While the fried biscuits are still hot, sprinkle a little bit of dried mango powder (optional) and toss them around.
+• While the fried biscuits are still hot, sprinkle a little bit of dried mango powder and chaat masala powder and toss them around.

 • Let the biscuits cool completely before you store them in an airtight jar.